 - 1. Non-compliance identified. - 2.
 Reworks plotted onto Council Asset system. - 3.
 Reworks occur within 14 days. - 4.
-Project Officer-Trees & Proactive Arborist follows up with ATS staff for progress/tracking.
-Updates are also provided and logged during monthly meetings and monthly reports completed by ATS. - 5.
-Closure occurs when notification from ATS confirms all jobs have been done.
+Project Officer-Trees & Proactive Arborist follows up with Contractor staff for progress/tracking.
+Updates are also provided by the Contractor on request and monthly basis. - 5.
+Closure occurs when notification from Contractor confirms all jobs have been done.
 Another compliance audit is then undertaken by the Proactive Arborist to confirm works have been completed.

-The Project Officer-Trees oversees the auditing undertaken by the team and discusses any noncompliance or improvement with ATS.
+The Project Officer-Trees oversees the auditing undertaken by the team and discusses any noncompliance or improvement with Contractor.
 All audits are saved in Knox City Councils contract database.
 Results from these auditing categories are used to improve safety of team and quality of works completed.
 Audit results are discussed at team meetings and monthly meetings with internal staff and contractors.